Treasury Sec. Mnuchin says Trump will demand N. Korea denuclearize

-WASHINGTON — Treasury Secretary Steven Mnuchin said Sunday that President Donald Trump will demand North Korea denuclearize during a meeting with North Korea's Kim Jung Un that is anticipated to take place in the coming months.
+WASHINGTON — Treasury Secretary Steven Mnuchin said Sunday that President Donald Trump will demand North Korea denuclearize during a meeting with leader Kim Jung Un that is anticipated to take place in the coming months.

-Trump’s surprise announcement Thursday that he would be willing to meet with North Korean leader has been met with skepticism from those worried that Kim has little interest in sticking to any agreement following the high-profile summit.
+Trump's surprise announcement Thursday that he would be willing to meet with Kim has been met with skepticism from those worried that Kim has little interest in sticking to any agreement following the high-profile summit.
+The proposed talks, which have been a long-held goal of North Korean leaders, come amid heightened tensions between the two nations.
+Over the past year, Pyongyang has launched multiple missile tests, some over Japan, and has threatened the U.S. territory of Guam.

 The president also derided Democratic lawmakers, calling Rep. Maxine Waters "a very low I.Q. individual" and referred to a member of the press using an expletive.